cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 ## Commands Are Asynchronous

-It is very important to understand that Cypress commands don't do anything at the moment they are invoked, but rather enqueue themselves to be run later.
+It is very important to understand that Cypress commands don't do anything at the Moment.js they are invoked, but rather enqueue themselves to be run later.
 This is what we mean when we say Cypress commands are asynchronous.

 ### Take this simple test, for example: